MadBomber/scripts/README.md

-retirement_home/                  A directory where old programs go like _old_stuff_and_1offs/ reverse_gem_depends.rb*  (not ready)  I forgot rpp*                              Ruby pretty printer rsync_itunes_backup.s  outdated   Uses rsync to keep a backup of the itunes directory rtags*                            generates .tags file from ruby code ruby2html.rb*          outdated   colorizes ruby code into an HTML file ruby2html.xml*                    used by ruby2html.rb ruby2html.xsl* ruler*                            prints a character ruler on the terminal rultor_init_project.rb*           inits a project directory for use on github with the rultor tool rxref*                 outdated   cross reference a ruby file -- unfinished s3_downloader.rb*                 download a file from AWS S3 service s3_uploader.rb*                   upload a file to the AWS S3 service set_upstream.rb*                  set the upstream remote of a git clone
+retirement_home/                  A directory where old programs go like _old_stuff_and_1offs/ reverse_gem_depends.rb*  (not ready)  I forgot rpp*                              Ruby pretty printer rtags*                            generates .tags file from ruby code ruler*                            prints a character ruler on the terminal rultor_init_project.rb*           inits a project directory for use on github with the rultor tool s3_downloader.rb*                 download a file from AWS S3 service s3_uploader.rb*                   upload a file to the AWS S3 service set_upstream.rb*                  set the upstream remote of a git clone